bitesite/react-figstrap/README.md

 If you're a developer on this project and you want to create a new build and publish it:

-1. Update the version number.
+1. Update the version number in `package.json`.
 1. Build the output by running `npx webpack`
 1. Package the output by running `npm pack`
 1. Publish the package by running `npm publish --access public`